musicmetric/api-examples/TweetSentiment/README.markdown

 Copyright 2011 Trung Huynh, trung@musicmetric.com, about.me/trunghlt.

-Licnesed under BeerWare license, you may not use this file except in compliance with the License.
+Licensed under BeerWare license, you may not use this file except in compliance with the License.
 You may obtain a copy of the License at